 Copper ETFs and Mutual Funds

 Another great way to invest in Copper is through Exchange-traded funds (ETFs) and mutual funds.
-Copper ETFs and mutual funds offer exposure to copper-related assets without purchasing individual copper stocks.
+Copper ETFs and mutual funds offer diversified exposure to copper-related assets without purchasing individual copper stocks.

 Popular Copper ETFs and Mutual Funds: